 - A joint application process,

-- The designation of single adjudicating authority, appointment of single insolvency professional and formation of a group creditor committee.
+- The designation of single adjudicating authority, the appointment of single insolvency professional, and formation of a group creditor committee.

 For all types of group companies each mechanism may not be suitable.
 Just for instance where group companies have few inter linkages, opening group coordination proceedings may not result in de-duplication of work , or identification of value maximizing inter- linkages.
 Moreover procedural coordination mechanisms may come with costs of their own, which may become unduly high in such case.
 Most stake holders consulted by the working group were of the view that most procedural coordination mechanisms may come with costs of their own, which may become unduly high in such cases.
 Most of the stakeholders who were consulted by the working group were of the view that most procedural coordination mechanisms may be enabled by law but should not be applicable in those cases where the costs of procedural coordination mechanisms are unduly burdensome.
 However in some cases stakeholders were of the view that procedural coordination can be mandated by law.

 The Procedural coordination could only be beneficial for the creditors of two or more group entities when it generates a greater value than those cases where the insolvency proceedings of such entities are completed independently by increasing recoveries or lowering costs.
 Thus mandating procedural coordination in all cases is unlikely to lower costs of insolvency proceedings or maximum value.
 Thus working group recommended that procedural coordination mechanisms ( other than cooperation, coordination and information sharing ) should in principle be enabled by law, however flexibility should be granted to not opt for or apply these mechanisms in those cases where they don’t help maximize value of assets or lower costs of proceedings.

 The Working group further recommended that insolvency professionals, CoCs and Adjudicating Authorities should be mandated to cooperate, communicate and share information with each other.